AliAghayev132/bdu-client/docs/dynamic-pages.md

 ## Future improvements

-- Add TypeScript types for `menuData` to validate content at build time.
 - Add tests for `getPageDataFromMenu`, `resolveLocalizedPath`, and `buildBreadcrumbs`.
 - Consider a CMS-backed generator that outputs this JSON structure for production.